-- If necessary, lower the windows, unlock the doors and open the trunk as required, before disconnecting the 12 Volt battery.
-Once the 12 Volt battery is disconnected, power controls will not operate. - Before engaging in any emergency response procedures, ensure the vehicle is disabled and wait 5 minutes to allow the capacitor in the high voltage system to discharge to avoid electrocution. - Exposed cables or wires may be visible inside or outside the vehicle.
-Never touch the metal chassis wires, cables, connectors, or any electric components before disabling the system, and/or shorted to the vehicle chassis.
+- Before engaging in emergency response procedures, ensure the vehicle is disabled and wait for more than 5 minutes to allow the capacitor in the high voltage system to discharge to avoid electrocution. - Exposed cables or wires may be visible inside or outside the vehicle.
+To prevent injury or death due to electrical shock, never touch the wires or cables before disabling the system, to prevent injury or death due to electrical shock.

-Failure to follow these instructions will lead to serious bodily injury or death by electrocution.
+Failure to follow any of these instructions may result in serious injury or death by electrocution.